Click on each question and the answer will expand below.

 No, official transcripts are not necessary during the application process.
 Within the application you can upload unofficial copies of your transcripts on the Educational History page.
 These are NOT considered official transcripts but will be used by the programs to perform the application review.
 ONLY if you are officially admitted to the University, will you be required to send official transcripts with degree certification (if applicable) from each school listed on the application to the School of Graduate Studies.
 These official copies will then become property of the School of Graduate Studies.

 Nothing on the application can be changed after submission.
-Contact the department to which you applied or the School of Graduate Studies to explain any errors.
+Contact the School of Graduate Studies to explain any errors and we can work with you on getting them resolved.
+Some common errors that arise are:

-Incorrect recommender email address: Recommendations cannot be altered.
-However, if the recommendation has not yet been completed, you can log back into the online application system, delete the recommender, and add a new one with the correct contact information.
+Incorrect recommender email address: Recommendations cannot be altered after submission.
+However, if the recommendation has not yet been completed by your recommender (or they are having trouble receiving it), you can log back into the online application system, delete the recommender, and add a new one with the correct or updated contact information.

 Those who have agreed to give you a recommendation are notified by email if they will be providing the recommendation online.
 If the recommendation will be submitted offline by paper or email, you still need to list each provider and have those documents sent directly to the program to which you are applying.